open-telemetry/opentelemetry-network/README.md

 The images can also be automatically pushed to a docker registry after they're built.
 By default, they're pushed to a local docker registry at `localhost:5000`.
-The registry can be changed by setting the environment variable `FLOWMILL_DOCKER_REGISTRY` in the build image, as so:
+The registry can be changed by setting the environment variable `EBPF_NET_DOCKER_REGISTRY` in the build image, as so:

 ```